 You might require certain shots plus proof of vaccination before visiting some countries.
+And not just Covid!
+Yellow fever is still required for some countries.
 Links for more information on health requirements can be found on your country’s web pages for visas and other travel information.
 You can also check with your doctor.
 Although vaccinations might not be required for entry, it’s a good idea to take precautions against diseases like malaria and hepatitis.

 For some countries you need to order local currency in advance from your bank or a currency exchange.
 You might be able to exchange your American currency in some countries you visit.
 Canadian currency is more difficult to exchange – even in the states!
 Avoid currency exchanges at the airport because they have outrageous rates.
 Years ago it was smart not to leave home without your American Express traveler’s checks, but these days they’re not widely accepted.
 It’s easiest to use your bank card at ATM machines. but be aware before you travel how much your bank dings you for foreign transactions.

+Some credit card companies will flag and possibly decline payment in foreign companies, as possible fraud.
 Before you leave on a trip, call your credit card company and tell them where you’re going so they can put a note on your account.
+Or see if they really care about travels.
 When credit card issuers see a lot of foreign transactions they might think the card is stolen and put a hold on it.
 Or worse, your card might not be set up for foreign transactions until you phone in advance and request that.
 These days there’s a lot of credit card fraud in foreign countries.